reactjs/rfcs/text/0000-React.HeadlessComponent.md

 and include examples of how the feature is used.
 Any new terminology should be defined here.

-`React.HeadlessComponent` would be similar to `React.Component` in every way except it throws an error if `render` is implemented.
-In its place, it can (optionally) implement a `children` method that expects an object to be returned.
-This object will be spread together with its state when calling its child function.
+`React.HeadlessComponent` would be similar to `React.Component` in every way it has an optional `children` method instead of a `render`.
+Being headless, it will assume its child is a function and call it with its class properties and state.

 ```js
 class MyHOC extends React.HeadlessComponent {